Monthly Archives: September 2024

 Fermi’s Golden Rule

-Problem: Before developing Fermi’s golden rule, it is necessary to first lay out the general framework of time-dependent perturbation theory, of which Fermi’s golden rule is a special case.
-To this effect, begin by considering the usual (Schrodinger picture) Hamiltonian … Continue reading
+Problem: Before developing FGR, it is first necessary to lay out as a prerequisite the general framework of time-dependent perturbation theory (FGR is then a special case thereof).
+To this effect, consider the usual (Schrodinger picture) Hamiltonian decomposition \(H=H_0+V\), and … Continue reading

 Perturbation Theory and the Stark Effect